If you have any feedback on how we can make our new website better please do contact us and we would like to hear from you.

 Cubital tunnel syndrome is characterized

-Treatment involves avoiding elbow hyperflexion by using a headset or Bluetooth when on the the phone, lowering keyboard height when typing, moving the driver's seat back from the steering wheel while driving, and holding books at a greater distance.
-When sleeping, placing an elbow pad in the front of the elbow to prevent flexion, or wrap the elbow with a towel.
-Lastly, avoiding vibration can be helpful, such as power tools and bike riding.
+Treatment involves avoiding elbow hyperflexion by using a headset or Bluetooth when on the the phone, lowering keyboard height, and avoiding prolonged elbow flexion in general.
+When sleeping place an elbow pad in the front of the elbow to prevent flexion, or wrap the elbow with a towel.

-If symptoms progress, a nerve conduction/EMG study should be ordered and performed by a reputable physician.
-Depending on the result, a variety of surgical options include: simple cubital release, subcutaneous ulnar nerve transposition, and submuscular ulnar nerve transposition, among others.
-The surgical options should be discussed with Dr. Lewis or your physician to choose the best option for you.
+If symptoms progress, a nerve conduction/EMG study should be performed by a reputable physician.
+Depending on the result, a variety of surgical options include: simple cubital release, subcutaneous ulnar nerve transposition, and submuscular ulnar nerve transposition.
+The surgical options should be discussed with the surgeon to choose the best option for you.

 Site Map